• Skip to primary navigation

 Ingredient Notes and Substitutions

-• Water: Regular ol’ tap water works great here.
+• Water: Regular tap water works great here.

 • Vanilla Extract: This adds wonderful flavor and color to our caramel syrup.
 If you have caramel extract, you can use about ¾ teaspoon instead for an even richer caramel taste.
-I checked the three major grocery chains in Wichita, and surprisingly, it’s not available here.
-It’s always interesting to see what’s hard to find—even in a city this size!
+Surprisingly, I couldn’t find caramel extract at any of the major grocery stores here in Wichita.

 How to Make Caramel Syrup for Coffee